Utena - Sailor Moon

 Episode 39, falling

 Princess Serenity and Prince Endymion reach hands toward each other, and then are forced apart.
 Utena echoes the images when Utena and Anthy reach hands toward each other in Anthy’s coffin, and then Anthy falls away as the dueling arena crumbles.
-Anthy is reaching with the opposite hand, but her fingers are splayed in almost the same pattern.
+Anthy is reaching with the opposite hand, but her fingers are splayed similarly.
 Anthy reaches with her left hand, the hand of illusions, because she sees Utena as her prince.

 The faces of Sailor Moon (holding Chibi-Usa) and Tuxedo Mask are glowing red with embarrassment.